How to register for the SQE1 and SQE2 assessments.

 Where the reviewer decides that different adjustments must be made, an altered reasonable adjustments proposal will be made.
 Where the Reviewer agrees with the original proposal of reasonable adjustments, that original proposal will stand.

-The reviewer will communicate his or her decision on your review to you by email (or other agreed means of communication) within 10 working days of submission of the review.
+The reviewer will communicate their decision on your review to you by email (or other agreed means of communication) within 10 working days of submission of the review.
 Where the reviewer upholds your review, a new decision on your request for reasonable adjustments will be communicated to you via your SQE account (or other agreed means of communication) within five working days after the decision of the reviewer.

 Learn more: Mitigating circumstances